Covid: UK vaccine booster scheme likely to start in September - Sajid Javid

 In total, 47,460,526 first doses have now been given across the UK, while 41,157,069 people have had two doses.

-He added: "Looking at everything, and the timing of everything, I'm confident we can start in September, when we will start with the most vulnerable cohorts, start offering that third jab."

-Mr Javid's announcement comes after calls for caution regarding plans for a booster scheme.
+But the decision to offer people in the UK a third jab is not without controversy.

-Immunologist Professor Peter Openshaw, a member of the New and Emerging Respiratory Virus Threats Advisory Group (Nervtag), which advises the government, said the "question about boosters is a contentious one".
+Immunologist Prof Peter Openshaw, a member of the New and Emerging Respiratory Virus Threats Advisory Group (Nervtag), which advises the government, said the "question about boosters is a contentious one".

 He said studies into the effectiveness of booster schemes were still ongoing and "everyone is very keen that if we do have surplus vaccines, that they're not necessarily used in this country, but might be sent overseas".

-Earlier this month, the head of the Oxford Vaccine Group said doses needed to "go where they can have the greatest impact" - to protect unvaccinated people abroad.
+And, earlier this month, the head of the Oxford Vaccine Group said doses needed to "go where they can have the greatest impact" - to protect unvaccinated people abroad.

 Prof Sir Andrew Pollard, who led the team that created the Oxford-AstraZeneca vaccine, said decisions on whether to give boosters "should be scientifically driven".